-My youngest daughter is in kindergarten and attends school half days, Monday to Friday.
-It definitely makes it more difficult to have a productive day when I drop my children off at school at 9am and then have to return to pick up my youngest daughter at noon.
-Thanks to technology, having a mobile office makes having a productive day much easier.
+My youngest daughter is in kindergarten and attends half-day school, Monday to Friday.
+It makes it more challenging to have a productive day when I drop my children off at school at 9am and then return to pick up my youngest daughter at noon.
+Thanks to technology, having a mobile office makes having a productive day possible.
 In fact, I am in a coffee shop as I write this.

-I have been to this coffee shop before, but it has been about 15 years!
+I have been to this coffee shop, but it has been about 15 years!
 It is a great little coffee shop nestled in an older residential neighbourhood.
-I love the atmosphere, but ever since I have taken my seat and started sipping on my first coffee today, my eyes begin to tear up.
-These were not tears of sadness, nor tears of joy.
-I think they were actually cutting up onions in the back and the “mist” has filled the air.
+I love the atmosphere, but since I have taken my seat and started sipping on my first coffee today, my eyes have filled with tears.
+However, these were not tears of sadness nor tears of joy.
+I think they were cutting up onions in the back, and the “mist” filled the air.
 I began to think about first impressions as it has been so long since I have visited this cafe.

 We must think like a customer—developing solutions to problems that exist.

 As business owners, what are we doing to ensure all customers have an experience that will make them return or tell their friends?
-We must think like a customer, dissecting our service methods, developing solutions to problems that exist.
-It is said “Prevention is the best medicine”, and finding potential problems before they occur will save time and money in the long run.
+First, we must think like a customer, dissecting our service methods and developing solutions to existing problems.
+It is said, “Prevention is the best medicine,” and finding potential problems before they occur will save time and money in the long run.